 We provide a wide variety of opportunities to students interested in graduate study in biology.
 We are well-positioned to help students prepare for careers in the increasingly interdisciplinary world of modern biological science.

 Find an Advisor

 We encourage you to explore our faculty's research interests and review list of our faculty actively recruiting graduate students.
-We only admit applicants who have been formally sponsored by a member of our faculty.
+We only admit applicants who have been formally sponsored by one or more members of our faculty.

 Choose from three Degree Programs

 This is a research-intensive degree leading to a dissertation based on high-

 This is a research-intensive degree leading to a thesis based on high-quality, original research that is more restricted in scope than a Ph.D.